 As for the Polish (by birth) Brzezinski, his implacable gaze on Russia has not changed, but Brzezinski well aware that the changing balance of power in the world.
 And America, rather, should seek common ground with Moscow than to continue the endless enmity.
 Kissinger speaks in the same spirit, but even more definitely.
 Recently added to this fear that the chances offered by history, may be missed.
 Both are veteran America, only makes it more judiciously than many of their younger colleagues, to hold public office.

 Kissinger sees further.
-The West must understand, he says, that "for Russia Ukraine will never be just a foreign country" (in the West, in fact, have little understanding of this fundamental fact).
-At the same time, Kissinger did not want to see the United States, so to speak, gave way to the Ukraine Moscow: compromise, it seems to him to consist in the fact that Ukraine will become a "bridge between East and West, not an outpost of one of the opponents in the confrontation with the other" .
-And Kissinger quite soberly remarked: "Any attempt one" wing "of Ukraine to dominate over the other in the end will result in a civil war, or disintegration of the country."
+The West must understand, he says, that "for Russia, Ukraine will never simply be one of the foreign countries" (in the West, indeed, this basic circumstance is poorly understood).
+At the same time, Kissinger does not want the United States, so to speak, to succumb to Ukraine to Moscow: a compromise, it seems to him, should consist in the fact that Ukraine will become a "bridge between East and West, and not an outpost of one of these opponents in opposing the other" .
+And Kissinger quite soberly notes: "Any attempt of one" wing "of Ukraine to dominate over the other will eventually result in a civil war or the collapse of the country."